AlicanAkkus/WSCEP/README.md

 Every meetup takes 2 hours at most, i.e. between 19:00 and 21:00.

-At the end of the last meetup, we will deliver "**Certification of Attendance**" to the participants for whom completes 8 out of 10 meetups minimum.
+At the end of the last meetup, we will deliver "**Certification of Attendance**" to the participants who completes 8 out of 10 sessions at minimum.

 ## Assignments